batleforc/MonoFolio/cicd/Readme.md

 - Run Code Coverage tests on the Backend
 - Run E2E tests on the Frontend
-- Run Lighthouse tests on the Frontend
+- Run Lighthouse tests on the Frontend/backend <https://github.com/jenkins-x/lighthouse/blob/main/docs/install_lighthouse_with_tekton.md>
 - Run Security tests on both the Backend and the Frontend

 ### Deployment flow